alphagov/govuk-design-system/src/styles/colour/index.md

 This means that your service will always use the most recent colour palette whenever you update.

 Only use the variables in the context they're designed for.
-In all other cases, you should reference the [colour palette](#colour-palette) directly.
+In all other cases, you should reference the [GOV.UK web palette](#govuk-web-palette) directly.
 For example, if you wanted to use red, you should use `govuk-colour("red")` rather than `$govuk-error-colour`.

 <table class="govuk-body app-colour-list" summary="Table of main colours">
   <tbody>